openebs/website/docs/main/Solutioning/backup-and-restore/velero-br-fs.md

 volumeBindingMode: Immediate
 ```

-In this example, We have deployed a sample Nginx test application for backup and restore
+In this example, We have deployed a sample Nginx test application (with volume mode as file-system) for backup and restore.

 **Command**